• Compliance

 Tips: Training Faculty on Workplace Sexual Harassment

-Many higher ed institutions find it challenging to educate faculty about workplace sexual harassment, but United Educators’ (UE’s) claims experience shows this training is critical.
-For more information, see Workplace Harassment: A Review of Sexual Harassment and Assault Claims.
+Many higher education institutions find educating faculty about workplace sexual harassment challenging, but United Educators’ (UE’s) claims experience shows this training is critical as shown in Workplace Harassment: A Review of Sexual Harassment and Assault Claims.

-Actions that can help a school reach faculty and some administrators include:
+Actions that can help a college or university reach faculty include:

 Avoid the Word “Training”